-Saint Louis University School of Medicine's Department of Pharmacological and Physiological Science has received more than 25 years of consecutive funding from the federal government to prepare pre-doctoral students for research and teaching careers in pharmacological sciences.
+Saint Louis University School of Medicine's Department of Pharmacology and Physiology has received more than 25 years of consecutive funding from the federal government to prepare pre-doctoral students for research and teaching careers in pharmacological sciences.

 Pharmacological sciences involve a study of the action of chemical substances on living systems and material derived from living systems.
 It has evolved through the years into a dynamic and broad discipline of study that uses the fundamental principles of biology, chemistry and physics.

 Not only is it important to understand the actions and mechanisms of action of drugs, but how they have become important tools to probe normal physiological processes, as well as those at the biochemical and molecular level.
 The sophistication of modern research has increased steadily over the past years so that training must be obtained in a variety of areas previously thought to be beyond the bounds of pharmacology.
 SLU’s training program in pharmacological sciences is based on the assumption that it is a broadly based subject requiring a multidisciplinary and integrative approach.

 The training program provides a coherent course of basic and advanced study and research under the direction of a core faculty assembled from various departments, in addition to those from the Department of Pharmacology and Physiology.
 Faculty participating in this training program had their formal training in pharmacology and physiology, as well as numerous other fields including biochemistry, cell biology, endocrinology, molecular biology, medicine and neuroscience.

 Pre-doctoral students satisfy the program’s objectives by either obtaining a Ph.D. in pharmacology and physiology with sub-specialization in a related area or obtaining a Ph.D. in another discipline with sub-specialization in pharmacological and physiological science.